peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>CBORException</code> - Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is nonempty and this object has a CBOR type other than array or map.
+* <code>CBORException</code> - Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the specified pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is nonempty and this object has a CBOR type other than array or map.

 ### AtJSONPointer

     public CBORObject AtJSONPointer(String pointer, CBORObject defaultValue)

 <p>Gets the CBOR object referred to by a JSON Pointer according to RFC6901,
  or a default value if the operation fails.
 The syntax for a JSON Pointer is:
  </p><pre>'/' KEY '/' KEY.get(...)</pre> where KEY represents a key into the